elringus/unity-donation-alerts/README.md

 }
 ```

-To send a test donation use "My Messages -> Add Message" (enable show in widget toggle) on DonationAlerts panel.
+To send a test donation use "My Messages -> Add Message" (enable show in widget toggle) on DonationAlerts panel: https://www.donationalerts.com/dashboard/donations